9dots/9dots.io-pages/OJ8iMiY.md

 3. Students will work on adding legos to their robot to address the issue of aligning their robot perpendicularly to a wall when reversing.

-## Discuss
+## Test/Feedback

+### Discussion Questions

-_What can servo motors be used for besides moving the robot?_
+- What can servo motors be used for besides moving the robot?
-They are rigid pieces that can help form the frame of your robot.
+	- They are rigid pieces that can help form the frame of your robot.

-_What does an engineer do?_
+- What does an engineer do?
-An engineer uses science and math to solve problem.
+	- An engineer uses science and math to solve problem.

-_Why is it important to clean up Lego pieces properly?_
+- Why is it important to clean up Lego pieces properly?
-Future building can be more efficient and more fun if it is not necessary to hunt for every little piece.
+	- Future building can be more efficient and more fun if it is not necessary to hunt for every little piece.